tsuruko12/triggon/README.md

 >
 > In some environments (e.g., Jupyter or REPL),
 > calls to alter_var or switch_var may not be detected due to source code unavailability.
+>
+> This function only supports
+> literal values, variables, or simple attribute chains for labels and the `index` keyword.
+> Other types will raise an `InvalidArgumentError`.

 ### revert
 `def revert(self, label: str | list[str] | tuple[str, ...]=None, /, *, all: bool=False, disable: bool=False) -> None`